If you own a camera, there’s a good chance you’ll be interested in this guide on the best lenses for portrait photography.

 You literally can’t discern any elements that fall just a few inches in front of, or behind the subject – it’s just the creamiest bokeh you’ve ever seen.

 Opening up to f/1.2 leaves you with an extremely shallow depth of field, and this is exaggerated with an 85mm lens.
 Trying to shoot a moving subject wide open with the Canon 85mm f/1.2 will leave you with very few keepers, but the ones that you nail will be worth the effort.

 For static subjects even in low light, the keeper rate will obviously be higher, but this is one sloooow lens to focus – the colossal piece of glass moves painfully slowly, and without sufficient contrast in the scene, you may find your AF hunting to find the subject.

 Despite all its downfalls, the Canon 85mm f/1.2 is still one of the top Canon portrait lenses money can buy… if not the absolute #1 option.

-You simply can’t replicate the look of a photo shot with this lens, and for photographers shooting in controlled environments, the lackluster AF shouldn’t be an issue.
+You simply can’t replicate the look of a photo shot with this lens, and for photographers shooting in controlled environments such as editorial work on sets and in studios, the lackluster AF shouldn’t be an issue.

 This lens and the Canon 50mm f/1.2L are two good reasons many Nikon shooters jump ship to Canon.
 If you’re a portrait photographer who needs the largest aperture for whatever reason, this is the lens to get.